California Employers Face Rising SIBTF Costs

 Billions in Liabilities

-February 11, 2025 – Rising SIBTF Costs: California employers are facing an estimated $7.9 billion in liabilities under the Subsequent Injuries Benefits Trust Fund (SIBTF) program, according to a new Rand Corporation report.
-The study, based on a 12-year claims review, estimates costs between $6.4 billion and $10.5 billion.
-These figures do not include claims filed since May 2023, which add 2,000 to 2,500 new cases annually.
+February 11, 2025 – California employers are facing an estimated $7.9 billion in liabilities under the Subsequent Injuries Benefits Trust Fund (SIBTF) program, according to a new Rand Corporation report.
+The analysis warns that rising SIBTF costs could place increasing financial pressure on businesses statewide, particularly those already operating with narrow profit margins.
+Based on a 12-year review of claims, the study projects total liabilities between $6.4 billion and $10.5 billion.
+These estimates do not include claims filed since May 2023, which are adding roughly 2,000 to 2,500 new cases annually, signaling that the upward trend in costs is likely to continue.

 Escalating Costs and Employer Concerns

 The report, commissioned by the Department of Industrial Relations (DIR) and obtained by Workers’ Comp Executive through a Public Records Act request, highlights a dramatic rise in SIBTF payments.
 Costs surged from $13.6 million in 2010 to $232 million in 2022.
 The DIR acknowledged the findings, stating that they are studying the report to ensure the program remains sustainable and fair while recognizing its impact on workers’ compensation premiums.
-Rising SIBTF Costs
+Rising SIBTF costs have become a major concern for policymakers and employers alike, prompting calls for closer oversight and potential reforms.

 Employers argue that the SIBTF has become a settlement tool, with costs spiraling due to a lack of regulatory oversight.
 Unlike other parts of the workers’ compensation system, the SIBTF does not have controls on medical-legal evaluations or copy service expenses.